curefate/OpenGL-demo/README.md

 Test.cpp to run

-Maybe it will be a good sample to understand OpengL or a GameEngine, i hope
+Maybe it will be a good example to understand OpengL or a GameEngine, i hope